Here are a few of the popular Jamaican herbal preparations for health and healing.

 Remember, with any use of herbs for health purposes be sure to:

-- If you are pregnant or nursing, double check that it is safe for you to use herbs, which ones and how.
+- If you are pregnant or nursing, double check for safety

-- If you plan on giving herbs to a child, double check that it is safe for the age group
+- If you plan on giving herbs to a child, double check for safety.

 - Be careful of look-alike plants as they could be poisonous.